mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 In this example emberjs.com is the name of the folder that was created with the `wget` command.
-We need to provide the `PERCY_BRANCH` in our case because Percy is supposed to be run in conjunction with your Version Control System (VCS) and because we just have a folder instead of a git repository it won't autodetect our branch.
-We want it to be our `master` branch because this is going to serve as our baseline that all of the rest of the application will be built around.
+We need to provide the `PERCY_BRANCH` in our case because Percy is supposed to be run in conjunction with your Version Control System (VCS) and since we just have a folder instead of a git repository it won't autodetect our branch.
+We want it to be our `master` branch because this is going to serve as the baseline around which all of the rest of the application will be built.

 ## Setting up visual regression testing for the Ember Application